microsoft/pxt-arcade/docs/touchdevelop.md

 ### Life and score

 Similarly to Touch Develop, the game engine provides basic support for life and score management.
-MakeCode Arcade also stores a highscore but no cloud-based leaderboards are supported.
+The MakeCode game engine also stores a highscore but no cloud-based leaderboards are supported.

 ```blocks
 let monster: Sprite = null